projectriff/projectriff.io/docs/v0.4/invokers/java.md

 ### Building the Spring Boot based function

 You can build your function either from local source or from source committed to a GitHub repository.

+> NOTE: The local-path builds option is disabled on Windows.

 For local build use:

 ```
 riff function create uppercase --local-path . --handler uppercase